Marketing department uses lean-agile principles to empower employees and get more done.

 Brandie initially asked Springbach for agile training to empower employees and work more efficiently.
 While we were happy to provide some high-level introductory training, we needed a deeper understanding of the problems they were trying to solve.
 We wanted to train her team on the specific agile practices that would be in the service of solving their problems.
 We conducted a quick exercise with team members and leadership to foster an open discussion.
 After some brainstorming, affinity mapping and voting, we gained consensus on the most pressing issues:

 • Projects took too long to finish, or were never completed.
-The team was busy, often working late and weekends, but there was little to show for their work.
+The team was busy, often working late and on weekends, but there was little to show for their work.

 The existing project management practices were not serving this team.
 We knew there were practices we could implement to break these patterns and replace them with healthier ones.
 It was time to get started!